17 Simple Spring Garden Ideas

 How to Attract Butterflies and Hummingbirds to the Garden

+You can plant your garden with flowers that will entice them to drop by and hang around.
 I enjoy watching these gorgeous creatures drop by each day.

-CLICK HERE to learn how to create a butterfly garden.
+- Learn how to create a butterfly garden.

-Plant THESE 10 easy care plants that butterflies love.
+- Plant these 10 easy-care plants that butterflies love.

-CLICK HERE to learn how to create a garden that attracts hummingbirds.
+- Learn how to create a garden that attracts hummingbirds.

-And plant THESE 9 easy-care plants that hummingbirds go crazy for!
+- Plant these 9 easy-care plants that hummingbirds go crazy for!

 5 Easy Ways to Grow a Cottage Garden